This page describes CAAPR, the Combined

 'ã', 'õ' and 'K' represent non-English sounds that are used by some speakers in a few words.
 Unlike the FEWL list, the online EPD shows pronunciations for these words that do not use these sounds.
 I have resolved this difficulty by including in each CAAPR list two distinct pronunciations for these words, one using the unusual sounds, and one using only everyday English sounds.
 While the dictionaries clearly prefer the foreign pronunciations for these words, I've encountered very few individuals who actually use them.
 (But it must be admitted that most of these words are read far more commonly than they are spoken.)

-occurrences of the 'A' sound
+Most occurrences of the 'A' sound in

-are spelled with 'o' in CAAPR-A, as described here.
+American English are spelled with 'o' in CAAPR-A, as described here.

 Technically, the ch sound represented by 'C' is the juxtaposition of the two sounds 't' and 'X'.
 When these sounds occur in different components of a compound word (such as <potshot>), the are spelled in CAAPR with 'tX' rather than with 'C': the CAAPR representation of <potshot> is «po'tXot».